Course - Fitness and Performance Assessment - BEV2008

 Knowledge

-- knowledge of specific tests and measurements to evaluate physical Fitness and performance
+- has knowledge of tests and measurements to evaluate physical fitness and performance in persons of different age, gender, fitness, and (dis)ability-level

-- knowledge about validity and reliability of different tests and measurements of physical Fitness
+- has knowledge about validity and reliability of different tests and measurements of physical fitness

-- knowledge to be able to interpret results in a proper manner
+- has knowledge to be able to interpret results on physical fitness related to health, training, and performance

 Skills

-- apply knowledge on physiology, anatomy, motor behaviour and biomechanics to evaluate physical fitness in individuals and groups
+- can apply knowledge on physiology, anatomy, motor behaviour and some basic biomechanics to evaluate physical fitness in individuals and groups

-- plan and conduct tests and measurements without advanced equipment to evaluate physical fitness
+- can plan and conduct tests and measurements to evaluate physical fitness

-- describe a test instruction and protocol so that it can be executed and repeated by others
+- can describe a physical fitness test instruction and protocol so that it can be executed and repeated by others

 General competence

-- collaborate within a group to plan, execute and report on a project
+- can collaborate within a group to plan, execute and report on a project

 Learning methods and activities